GautierBlandin/software-craftmanship/testing/tdd.md

 - Limit your bad faith to three occurrences
 - Start by writing the tests and the solution in the same file
 - Use tests as field notes of your understanding of the problem
-- A green bar is a permission to think, do not think on a red bar

 ## Concerns to separate